 - Spark in MapReduce (SIMR): Basically, it is used to launch Spark jobs in addition to the standalone deployment.
 With the help of SIMR, users can start with Spark and use its shell without any administrative access.

 Components of Spark

 Apache Spark Core

-It’s general execution engine for spark platform where functionality are in-built.
-Provides external storage systems where In-Memory computing and referencing datasets are implemented.
+It is the general execution engine for Spark platform where functionalities are in-built.
+It provides external storage systems where in-memory computing and referencing datasets are implemented.

 MLlib (Machine Learning Library)

-It’s a distributed machine learning framework of Spark has it has the distributed memory-based Spark architecture.
-Benchmarks states that the MLlib developers against the Alternating Least Squares (ALS) implementations.
-Spark MLlib is more than nine times faster compared to Hadoop disk-based version of Apache Mahout (initially Mahout gained a Spark interface).
+It’s a distributed Machine Learning framework of Spark that has a distributed memory-based Spark architecture.
+As per the benchmarks set by MLlib developers against Alternating Least Squares (ALS) implementations, Spark MLlib is 9 times faster than Hadoop disk-based version of Apache Mahout (this was before Mahout gained a Spark interface).

 GraphX is a distributed graph-processing framework compared to Spark.
-API’s are provided for expressing graph computation where models as user-defined graphs by using Pregel abstraction API.
-An optimized runtime for abstraction is also provided.
+Here, APIs are provided for expressing graph computation where they model as user-defined graphs by using Pregel abstraction API.
+An optimized run time for abstraction is also provided.

 Apache Spark has become a dominant force in analytics, today, because of its portfolio assisting various sectors like banking, telecommunications, gaming, etc. and serving giants like Apple, Facebook, IBM, and Microsoft.
 Moreover, Spark aids different applications as it provides support for various programming languages such as Java, Scala, Python, and R, and it provides for the better deployment of streaming data, Machine Learning, and graph processing.

 Hopefully, this blog was informative.
 Stay tuned to learn more!